 This means that you will have no cover if you make a claim that relates directly or indirectly to the excluded medical condition.
 You therefore, will be responsible to pay all applicable costs that you incur as a result of your claim.

-Yes, if you purchase or have purchased either of the Essential, Select or Prime cover levels then you are eligible to buy this additional/optional cover section.
+Yes, if you purchase or have purchased either of the Essential or Select cover levels then you are eligible to buy this additional/optional cover section.
 If you have bought a Prime policy, cruise cover is included as standard.

 Please refer to the schedule of benefits table within your policy wording.